-Wainwright, a Republican, was the representative for New York's 25th congressional district from 1927 to 1931.
+Wainwright was the representative for New York’s 25th congressional district and was a Republican.
+He served from 1927 to 1931.

 From Dec 1923 to Mar 1931, Wainwright missed 39 of 468 roll call votes, which is 8.3%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1924-Mar 1925||54||0||0.0%||0th|

 |Dec 1927-May 1928||54||8||14.8%||46th|

 |Dec 1929-Feb 1930||9||1||11.1%||24th|